Showing posts with label rogersville. Show all posts

 We started home, stopping in Athens at Zaxby's to eat dinner.

 I ordered boneless wings and a side salad.
-Hubby ordered a boned chicken wings meal.
+My husband ordered a boneless chicken wing meal.

 Boneless Wings